NoumenaDigital/npl-integrations/README.md

 #### Option 3: Using the Noumena Cloud UI

-1. Create a zip file by running the `zip -r sources.zip npl/src/main/` command in the root directory.
+1. Create a zip file by running the `make zip` command in the root directory.
+A zip file will be created in the `target` directory.
 2. In the Noumena Cloud UI, click on `Upload packages` and upload the zip file.

 ### Python-Listener